Drysdale Overture

-The Drysdale Overture of 1937 is among the earliest works for orchestra by New Zealand composer Douglas Lilburn.
+The Drysdale Overture, composed in, 1937 is among the earliest works for orchestra by New Zealand composer Douglas Lilburn.

-The piece was written while Lilburn was a student at the Royal College of Music, and was based on something of a challenge from his professor, Ralph Vaughan Williams.
+The piece was written while Lilburn was a student at the Royal College of Music and was based on a challenge from his professor, Ralph Vaughan Williams.
 Reportedly, Vaughan Williams had begun his teaching by asking Lilburn to write fugues and part-songs; one day, though, he asked, "Isn't it time you composed something?"
 Lilburn responded by producing the overture.

-Lilburn later reported that his score greatly upset Sir George Dyson, to whom he brought it for piano reduction.
-Dyson found it to be a mess; he did, however, give it a read-through with the College orchestra.
+Lilburn later reported that his score greatly upset Sir George Dyson, to whom he brought it for a piano reduction.
+Dyson found it to be a mess; he did, however, arrange a read-through with the College orchestra.